 Here we explain some of the most common factors that affect the distance.

 This aspect is obvious.
 If you hit the golf ball while the wind is favorable or against you, you’ll lose or gain meters based on the wind’s speed.
 Additionally, the lateral wind will also affect the overall distance.

 It’s also worth noting that playing golf on a rainy or sunny day affects your shots’ overall outcome.

 Although this factor is essential, most people do not consider it.
 This event results in multiple problems.
-For example, playing in fields with lower altitude will result in achieving lower distance.
+For example, playing in fields with lower altitudes will result in achieving lower distances.

 Swing and Handicap